 Plastic wrap: it’s ubiquitous, convenient and horrible for the environment.
 Usually made from the petroleum-based plastic LDPE, cling wrap doesn’t decompose quickly and will be clogging up landfills for generations.
 If you’re looking for a more environmentally friendly option, consider some of these alternatives.

-Rather than reach of the plastic wrap, ask yourself, “Can I seal this up in a reusable plastic container instead?”
+Rather than reach for the plastic wrap, ask yourself, “Can I seal this up in a reusable plastic container instead?”
 Often the solution is a simple as a piece of Tupperware or Pyrex, rather than a single-use piece of Saran wrap.

 Bioplastics are plastic-like materials made from plants like corn or soy.
 Cellophane, invented in the early 1900s, is the original bioplastic.
 The “cell” in cellophane stands for cellulose, a natural fiber derived from plants, making the substance entirely biodegradable.
-Despite its eco-advantage, Cellophane, the crinkly, crackly cousin to plastic wrap, does a poor job adhering to surfaces, limitings its use as an alternative.
+Despite its eco-advantage, Cellophane, the crinkly, crackly cousin to plastic wrap, does a poor job adhering to surfaces, limiting its use as an alternative.

-However, bioplastics have taken off in the last decade as consumers clamor for more eco-friendly alternatives to petroleum based bags and plastic wrap.
+However, bioplastics have taken off in the last decade, as consumers clamor for more eco-friendly alternatives to petroleum based bags and plastic wrap.
 PrideGreen, for instance, has a line of sandwich bags that they say will decompose in a landfill in under two years.

 While disposable cling wrap is certainly convenient, sometimes reusable options can be just as efficient.